-Earlier today The New York Times published an interesting article looking at how fans have been threatening to boycott films after movie studios upset the diehard fans.
-One of the films noted was of course Half-Blood Prince, after Warner Brothers pushed it from November 2008 to July 2009.
+Earlier today the New York Times published an interesting article looking at how fans have been threatening to boycott films after movie studios upset the diehard fans.
+One of the films noted was, of course, Harry Potter and the Half-Blood Prince, after Warner Bros. pushed it from November 2008 to July 2009.
 They briefly spoke to our own Emerson Spartz who commented on the situation:

 ‘It’s completely tapered off,’ Emerson Spartz, the founder of the MuggleNet.com ‘Harry Potter’ fan site, said of the outburst.